Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 What the forums said

-Just found the game and want to play it with the family at Christmas.
-I've lost the dice.
-I would like to recreate them so I can play, but I can't find them anywhere on the web.
+Just found the game and want to play at Christmas.
+I've lost the dice — can't find them anywhere online.

-I picked up a copy of this classic in a charity shop — it's in great condition, but no rules.
-Can anyone point me in the direction of some?
+Picked up a copy in a charity shop.
+It's in great condition, but no rules.
+Can anyone help?

-The dice are poorly weighted and it needs updating properly rather than just a reprint.
+The dice are poorly weighted and it needs updating properly.
 And yet, I love it.

 The opportunity